 What I do to make sure that I don’t miss out my plan is prepare a few blog posts in advance so that I have one week to 10 days to find some time and craft new content.

 Consistency does have an SEO value and it does bring in more traffic.
-Neil Patel explains with some nice examples the importance of creating great content on a consistent basis.

-Hint: You can also read my previous post: How often should you publish new content to get an idea of how you can create your publishing plan.
+Pro Tip: You can also read my previous post: How often should you publish new content to get an idea of how you can create your publishing plan.